zelgunt/lived-experience-site/_posts/2021-04-25-our-work-is-about-healing.md

 Our interviews are about healing.
 And if the people we are interviewing don't get something out of it--some self-revelation, some anything--then we're putting people through reliving their trauma for *nothing*.
 In a life of people failing to keep them safe, harming them, we become another perpetrator.

 I know from my own life what happens when you don't unpack the stuff and process it.
 When you don't have an outlet or a support system or someone to say, "I understand that you went through those things.
 How has it affected you?"
 When you don't have that, everything gets stuck behind the dam and you can't get to thriving.

-PULLQUOTE/ How many people sit down in an interview, give some part of their story, and they're not getting anything out of it?
-Our work is about healing. /PULLQUOTE

 Sharing your story with somebody who wants to hear it--*all of it*--is so important.
 When we are interviewing, we're not just collecting stories.
 How many people sit down in an interview, give some part of their story, and they're not getting anything out of it?
 Our work is about healing.